fdiebel/filter-tray-150mm/README.md

 * Walls: 1.05
 * Fill: 20

-Print two of these for each filter tray, as shown in <https://github.com/fdiebel/filter-tray-150mm/blob/master/img/03.jpg>
+Print two of these for each filter tray.

 Author
 --------